-AI has, once again, been mentioned as a key technology trend for the year ahead.
+AI has, once again, been listed as a key technology trend for the year ahead.
 But what does this mean for test automation?
 In this post, we break down key terms and explain how QA can benefit from these technologies in 2021 and onwards.

 Artificial Intelligence (AI) has gained a lot of traction in recent years due to its promise to allow organizations to operate in smarter, more efficient ways.